TheodoreFong/R_portfolio/README.md

 # R_portfolio

-This portfolio is a collection of works to demonstrate my capabilities to code in R.
+This portfolio are some of my projects with R code.